Scholarships for U-M Students

 Summary of required information needed to complete a CEW+ Scholarship application:

-Demographic information, including a copy of your current U-M transcript (up to Fall 2024 if enrolled)
+Demographic information, as well as a resume and a copy of your current U-M transcript (up to Fall 2025 if enrolled)

 Two Letters of Recommendation (3rd Letter Optional):

-It is best to secure recommenders early and let them know the general timeline required for their letter (deadline, May 9, 2025).
-You will be asked to provide recommenders’ names and emails.
-The application system will prompt an automated email to your recommenders which will invite them to follow a link to upload their letter of recommendation.
+It is best to identify recommenders early and let them know the general timeline for their letters (deadline: May 5, 2026).
+You will be asked to provide the recommenders’ names and emails.
+The application system will send an automated email to your references, inviting them to use a link to upload their letter of recommendation.
 References who are familiar with your academic record and career aspirations are in the best position to write on your behalf.
 Letters of recommendation can come from a variety of sources; the CEW+ Funding Team strongly encourages including at least one letter from an academic recommender.
 Strong reference letters typically include:

-• The length and capacity in which the recommender has known you, the applicant.
+- The length of time and the relationship through which the recommender has known you, the applicant (e.g., advisor, supervisor, colleague).

-• Comments about the applicant’s strengths, academic and professional accomplishments, the ability to persevere and succeed in coursework, research, and other endeavors at the university, and the potential for impact in the applicant’s chosen field.
+- Comments about the applicant’s strengths, academic and professional accomplishments, and potential for impact.
+These comments can be specific to the applicant’s chosen field or address your ability to persevere and succeed in coursework, research, and other endeavors in a university setting more broadly.

-• Insights that the selection committee may not otherwise learn.
-Strong letters of support should complement and add to the biographical information and academic information in other sections of the application – letters of recommendation should focus on what the committee might not already know.
+- Insights that the selection committee may not otherwise learn.
+Strong letters of support should complement and add to the biographical and academic information in other sections of the application.

 Explanation for your Basis of Eligibility